 It's no surprise that 90% of my holiday traditions involve food.
 Okay, I'm not gonna lie...

-It’s probably closer to 99%.
+It's probably closer to 99%.
 And this simple Green Beans & Mushrooms (4 WW points on the blue plan) is one of those beloved food traditions; a side dish that my Auntie Carol makes for our Christmas dinner.
 And to me, it symbolizes Christmas.

 When I first moved away, it was painful to miss family holiday celebrations, especially Christmas dinners.
 Then I went through a very long stretch where I couldn't go home for Christmas at all (10 years to be exact), so if I wanted to enjoy our family holiday food traditions, I had to learn to make all our favorites on my own.
 And now I'm sharing them all here so that my kids and future generations will have all these recipes.
 And they are just too good not to be shared with the world!

 Just like our family’s stuffing, Auntie Carol's Sweet & Sour Slow Cooker meatballs, our family's Ceasar salad (minus the chicken for holiday dinners) and my Mom's Scottish Cabbage Rolls, this recipe is a staple on a holiday dinner table.
 It not only symbolizes Christmas, even more importantly, it means I’m home for Christmas!
 And there are few things better than being home for Christmas.
 I know that very well.

 Oh and I can't forget the desserts and baking: Grandma's Butter Tarts, Whipped Shortbread and some of my very own that I've added to the holiday baking tradition: Holiday Biscotti and my Gingerbread Lime Bars.